deePurrobotics/Intention_Prediction/README.md

 If this data set is useful for your research, please refer to our paper:

-Shengchao Li, Lin Zhang, and Xiumin Diao - [Improving Human Intention Prediction Using Data Augmentation](https://ieeexplore.ieee.org/document/8525781/keywords#keywords)
+Shengchao Li, Lin Zhang, and Xiumin Diao - [Deep-Learning-Based Human Intention Prediction Using RGB Images and Optical Flow](https://link.springer.com/article/10.1007/s10846-019-01049-3)
   ([BibTeX](https://github.com/fantasylsc/Intention_Prediction/blob/master/Bib/LiZD18.bib))

 ## Others